shakacode/react_on_rails/README.md

 You may want different initialization for your server-rendered components.
 For example, if you have an animation that runs when a component is displayed, you might need to turn that off when server rendering.
 However, the `railsContext` will tell you if your JavaScript code is running client side or server side.
 So code that required a different server bundle previously may no longer require this!

 If you want different code to run, you'd set up a separate webpack compilation file and you'd specify a different, server side entry file. ex. 'serverHelloWorld.jsx'.
-Note, you might be initializing HelloWorld with version specialized for server rendering.
+Note: you might be initializing HelloWorld with version specialized for server rendering.

 #### Renderer Functions
 A renderer function is a generator function that accepts three arguments: `(props, railsContext, domNodeId) => { ... }`.
 Instead of returning a React component, a renderer is responsible for calling `ReactDOM.render` to render a React component into the dom.
 Why would you want to call `ReactDOM.render` yourself?
 One possible use case is [code splitting](./docs/additional-reading/code-splitting.md).